truelive/m5stick-royale/README.md

-# M5Stick-Royale Slot Machine
+# M5Stick-Royale casino-like machines

-A classic-style slot machine game designed for M5Stick devices (like M5StickC/C Plus), featuring vibrant symbols, spinning reels, a dynamic paytable, and auto-spin functionality.
+A collection of classic casino-style games designed for M5Stick devices (like M5StickC/C Plus), bringing interactive gaming to your palm.
+This project currently includes a Slot Machine, Roulette, and Dice even/uneven.

-## Features

-*   Classic 5x5 slot machine grid.
-*   8 unique graphical symbols: Bar, Seven, Cherry, Orange, Cocos, Pear, Bell, Melon.
-*   Manual spin and stop functionality using device buttons.
-*   Auto-spin mode for continuous play.
-*   Dynamic payout calculation based on the count of identical symbols appearing anywhere on the grid (scatter pays).
-*   On-screen display of current balance and the last payout amount.
-*   Visual paytable displayed alongside the slot machine for easy reference.

 ## Hardware Requirements